renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ## Starting from a new project

-Let's assume you're starting a new project.
+Let's assume you are starting a new project.
 You created a new Git repository, installed the latest frameworks, libraries and development tools.
 After pushing the initial commit, you should enable and onboard Renovate.

-Now you'll have to stay on the "update often" train.
+Now you will have to stay on the "update often" train.

 ## Project with dependencies that are a year old

-If you have a project that's a year behind on dependencies, you'll need to do some work.
+If you have a project that's a year behind on dependencies, you will need to do some work.
 Let's assume that most dependencies need a `patch` or `minor` update, and at _least_ one dependency needs a `major` update.

 Start small, and get the `patch` and `minor` updates first.
 Read the changelogs for your updates.
 You may have to make small changes to get things working again.

-When you have the latest `patch` and `minor` versions, you're ready for `major` updates.
+When you have the latest `patch` and `minor` versions, you are ready for `major` updates.
 Start with `major` version updates for tools like Prettier or ESLint.

 Then work on `major` updates for your framework or library.